drkvogel/bb-quizzes/notes/do.md

 >determine separately the scaling in each of the horizontal and vertical directions required to fit the window, then resize using the smaller of these factors as a parameter.

-uncomputable?

-determine the scaling in each of the horizontal and vertical directions required to fit the window scaling of what? height and width of whole thing without scaling? which is what? the natural size? depends on how big the viewport is...

-then resize using the smaller of these factors as a parameter.
+determine the scaling in each of the horizontal and vertical directions required to fit the window scaling of what? height and width of whole thing without scaling? which is what? the natural size? depends on how big the viewport is... then resize using the smaller of these factors as a parameter

 ### scaleImagesCBsimple()

-try to keep the content square
+    setMargins = ($(window).width() - ($(window).height() - heightExtra) - widthExtra) / 2;

+// missing some widths and heights? try to keep the `div.gridContainer` element square by setting margins abandon button scrolls off the bottom at extreme width and short height.

 ### scaleImagesCBnew()